sking-dev/infosec-stuff/az-500-certification/exam-prep/Manage-Security-Operations.md

 - **Create, Assign, and Interpret Security Policies and Initiatives in Azure Policy**
   - "Control how people create resources in Azure"
     - Azure Policy does both governance _and_ security
-  - "A policy id a setting"
+  - "A policy is a setting"
-    - E.g. can only deploy VMs to UK South / a VM can only be a certain SKU / and so forth
+    - E.g. (you) can only deploy VMs to UK South / a VM can only be a certain SKU / and so forth
   - "An initiative is a collection of policy settings"
     - E.g. (you could create one called) "VM Creation Initiative"
   - Use the built-in _security policy_ definitions
     - _Or_ create custom ones
   - Create in the ARM Portal via the "Security policy" page
   - To assign policies use Portal / PowerShell / Azure CLI
-  - The default initiative automatically assigned to every subscription in MS Defender for Cloud is _MS Cloud Security Benchmark_
+  - The default initiative automatically assigned to every subscription in Defender for Cloud is the _MS Cloud Security Benchmark_
   - Recommendations are displayed on the "recommendations" page _if_ (your) environment doesn't follow the policies!

 - **Configure Security Settings by Using Azure Blueprints**